Pre-Veterinary Medicine BS

 - Major Directed electives, 9 credit hours minimum from: BIOL 227, BIOL 257, BIOL 344, BIOL/ENVS 347, BIOL/ENVS 348, BIOL350, BIOL351, BIOL 352, BIOL 421, BIOL 438, BIOL 439, BIOL 440, BIOL 448, BIOL 465, BIOL 471, BIOL 474, BIOL 481, BIOL 496 or 497 or 498 or 499, MATH 223

 Applicants must meet University of Saint Francis admission requirements.
 To be successful in this rigorous program students should have a strong background in science and math with courses in biology, chemistry, physics, algebra, and geometry.
 It is suggested students rank in the upper half of their high school graduation class, have a GPA of at least 2.3 on a 4.0 scale and earn a Scholastic Aptitude Test (SAT) re-centered score of 1,000 or above (Verbal/Critical Reading and Math combined) or an American College Test (ACT) composite score of 21 or above.

-Pre-Veterinary Medicine biology majors must maintain a GPA of at least 2.0.
-Courses may be repeated only once.
+Pre-Veterinary Medicine biology majors must maintain a Cumulative GPA of at least 3.0, and are required to earn a grade of “C” or better in all major courses required by the major, including directed electives.
+These major courses may be repeated only once.

 Pre-Veterinary Medicine biology majors are required to pass an exit exam by the end of their senior year.